wgong/code2cloud/README.md

 	- publish to container registry
 	- deploy app to cloud.

-The Data Engineering project is an AWS Lambda app which processes IoT [traffic](https://github.com/arsegorov/insight-project) sensor data, its details can be found here (https://github.com/arsegorov/insight-project)
+The Data Engineering project is an AWS Lambda app which processes IoT [traffic](https://github.com/arsegorov/insight-project) sensor data.

 ### Environment setup
 ```